 Click on the name of each program staff member to see their talks, articles, news and blog posts.

 Marcy Darnovsky, PhD, Executive Director, speaks and writes widely on the politics of human biotechnology, focusing on their social justice and public interest implications.
 Her articles have appeared in The Nation, Democracy, Harvard Law and Policy Review, The American Interest, Alternet, Science Progress, The Journal of Life Sciences, Modern Healthcare, Contraception, Bioethics Forum, Tikkun and many others.
 She has appeared on dozens of television, radio, and online news shows and has been interviewed and cited in hundreds of news and magazine articles.
 She has worked as an organizer and advocate in a range of environmental and progressive political movements, and taught courses at Sonoma State University and at California State University East Bay.
 Her Ph.D. is from the History of Consciousness program at the University of California, Santa Cruz.

-Charles Garzón, Director of Finance and Administration, has over 15 years of experience working with public policy and advocacy organizations.
+Charles Garzón, Director of Finance and Administration, has many years of experience working with public policy and advocacy organizations.
 Most recent, he has been associated with a progressive policy think-tank and legal defense fund located in New York City.
 He holds a Bachelor's in Politics and Sociology as well as a Master's degree in Political Science with emphasis in international relations.